trip5/esphome-docs/guides/beginners_guide_docker_desktop.rst

 can take up a lot of space, too.
 You might be okay with 5GB free space but 10GB or more is highly recommended as a minimum since building binaries can also take up space.

-If you Docker asks you to login, you can skip this.
+If Docker asks you to login, you can skip this.

-Docker usually needs to reboot to finalize the installation.
+Docker may also require a reboot to finalize the installation.

 Add the ESPHome container
 -------------------------